michaelpetersubc/Econ49n/README.md

 * September 24.
 Clemens competing algorithms (actionable)
   * [slides_final-1.pdf](clemens/slides_final-1.pdf)
 * October 1. is the supreme court strategic li hao (actionable)
+  * The Value of Information in the Court: Get it Right, Keep it Tight, Iaryczower and Shum (American Economic Review, 2012).
 * October 8. li hao
 * October 15.
 Estimating loss aversion using an experiment on the Ultimatum Game -
   * https://montoya.econ.ubc.ca/Econ600/mike_reference_offer.pdf